ParthMudgal07/Customer-Purchase-Behavior-Retention-Analysis/README.md

 ## Files in This Repository

-- `Raw_Data.xlsx` , 'Cleaned_Data' — Excel files containing Raw Data, cleaned data, analysis, and the final dashboard
+- Due to file size constraints, two Excel files are uploaded.
+One contains dashboard and essential pivot charts.
+Other contains screenshots of cleaned data and intermediate pivot table required for analysis
 - `dashboard_screenshots/` — Images of the final dashboard used for documentation and sharing
 - `README.md` — Project documentation